Ultrafast fibre to the home: how to get it

 But such convenience and connectivity isn't widely available, and where it is it doesn't come cheap.

-We look at three broad categories of FTTP provision in this guide:
+We look at four broad categories of FTTP provision in this guide:

 - community based schemes